oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 ## Task 6: Activate the integration

-1. On the *Integrations* page, hover over the integration you created, and click the **Activate** icon
+1. Click on **...** and click the **Activate** icon
     ![Click to Activate Integration](images/click-activate-integration.png)

 2. In the *Activate Integration* dialog, select **Debug** as tracing level.

 3. Click **Activate**.

     The activation will be complete in a few seconds.
-Once activation is successful, a status message is displayed in the banner at the top of the page, and the status of the integration changes to *Active*.
+Once activation is successful, the status of the integration changes to *Active* OR try to refresh the page so that you could see the updated status.

 You may now **proceed to the next lab**.